kartik-v/yii2-dynagrid/README.md

 set and save their own grid configuration.
 The major features provided by this module are:

 - Personalize, set, and save grid page size at runtime.
 You can set the minimum and maximum page size allowed.
+- Personalize, set, and save grid data filters at runtime.
+A user can define and save his/her own personalized grid data filters.
+- Personalize, set, and save grid column sorts at runtime.
+A user can define and save his/her own personalized grid column sorts.
 - Personalize the grid columns display through drag and drop.
 Reorder grid columns and set the visibility of needed columns, and allow users to save this setting.
   Control which columns can be reordered by users through predefined columns setup.
 Predetermine which of your desired columns will be always fixed to the left or right by default.